digreatbrian/buildozer-action/README.md

-# Action to build Kivy App to APK
+# Action to build Kivy App to APK using Buildozer

 ### How to use
 ```